Advance Inclusion in your workplace

 We are not lawyers at Inclusive Employers but we are experienced practitioners and understand what employers need to know.
 With each piece of discrimination case law that we share the legal judgement is set into an employment context – what you need to know and what you should do.

-Here Claire Williams, our Managing Director of Operations, explores the Mackereth v DWP 2022 case.
+This blog will explore the Mackereth v DWP 2022 case.
 Keep reading to learn more about the background of the case and what employers should know.

 Remembering the Forstater case